hmchoe0528/SMAUG-T_public/README.md

 A conference version will be available soon.
 A pre-print is available as

-    | Cryptology ePrint Archive, Report 2023/739, 2023. https://eprint.iacr.org/2023/739
+    Cryptology ePrint Archive, Report 2023/739, 2023. https://eprint.iacr.org/2023/739

 # License

-The codes and the specifications are under the MIT license
+The codes and the specifications are under the MIT license.

 # Acknowledgements